stexfires/stexfires/README.md

 Usage
 -----
-*stexfires* requires only the newest Java.
+*stexfires* requires only Java.
+No other libraries are needed.

 Building/Developing
 -------------------